AESS 2017 At a Glance

 A challenge from AESS president David Hassenzahl:

-Soon, the Association for Environmental Studies and Sciences (AESS) will issue a call for proposals for the June 21 – 24 AESS Conference in Tucson.
+Association for Environmental Studies and Sciences (AESS) has published the draft schedule for the June 21 – 24 AESS Conference in Tucson.
 Our theme this year is Environment, Wellness, and Community.
 I encourage all of you to begin conversations around this theme before we get to Tucson, and continue those conversations afterwards.

 Interdisciplinarity is a foundational AESS principle, but is not a goal per se.
 Rather, working across disciplines is what we must do when important questions cannot be answered by a single discipline.
 But to effectively address “environment, wellness, and community,” even working across disciplines is likely to be inadequate and unsatisfying.
 At AESS 2017 I look forward to presentations, papers, posters, panels, and performances that explore how AESS can engage AND BE ENGAGED BY communities whose wellbeing is impacted by environmental conditions.